GiftM5/GiftM5/README.md

 Hi, I’m Mpho Gift Mofokeng, a software engineering Graduate from Wethinkcode, focused on backend development with a strong interest in leveraging technology to create innovative solutions.

-🎓 Currently, I’m enhancing my skills in Python,Java,PhP(KAFKA), APIs, and React, and working on projects that integrate technology with real-world applications.
+🎓 Currently, I’m enhancing my skills in Python,Java,PhP, APIs, and React, and working on projects that integrate technology with real-world applications.
 I aim to combine backend development with my passion for innovation to make a positive impact in the tech industry.

 🚀 My career goal one day is to become a Software Engineer , where I can lead teams and drive forward thinking projects that solve complex challenges.
 I’m always looking to collaborate with like minded individuals and contribute to impactful projects.